getstackhead/stackhead/Documentation/technical-documentation/terraform.md

 ## Resources managed by Terraform

-Right now the following resources are created with Terraform:
+Right now the following resources are being created with Terraform:

 * Nginx server block configurations
 * Docker containers